klwalker-sb/LUCinSA/_sources/Downloading.md

 >    * (line 37) input configuration file.
 Make sure to fill in [username] in line 34.
 >* Line 38
 >    * Geographic projection (do not modify for this project)
+>* Line 39
+>    * Pixel rosolution (do not modify for this project.
+10.0 is the default. using 30.0 for Chile)
 >* Lines 40-48
 >    * Do not modify.
 >* Lines 50-96